 Which Card has the Best Statement Credits?

-While the Amex Platinum offers a ton in terms of potential dollar value, many of these require a lot of effort to use … and others have questionable value in the first place.
-Plus, several are “use-them-or-lose-them” benefits that don't roll over from month to month.
+While the Amex Platinum offers a ton in terms of potential dollar value, some of these credits require a lot of effort to use … and others have questionable value in the first place.
+Still, most travelers shouldn't have to work too hard to recoup their annual fee and come out ahead.
+For that reason, it easily takes this category.

 Lounge Access

-When it comes to making your next trip or long layover better, nothing goes further than getting airport lounge access.
+When it comes to making your next trip or long layover better, nothing goes further than having airport lounge access.

 At the very least, you’ll find comfortable seating with a place to charge your phone, high-speed Wi-Fi, and free food and drinks.
 Some lounges take it to the next level with over-the-top amenities and great design.

-While there are many ways to get airport lounge access, the easiest way boils down to what’s in your wallet: All three of these cards can get you into more than 1,300 airport lounges (and counting).
+While there are many ways to get airport lounge access, the easiest way boils down to what’s in your wallet: All three of these cards can get you into thousands of airport lounges (and counting).

 The Chase Sapphire Reserve®